 “It was a post on Facebook.
 Minerva Academy was having trials for their team and I convinced my uncle to get me to Punjab,” recalls Chothe.
 “I had real faith in my abilities, and I really wanted to give this a try.”

 The rest, as they say, is history.

 The coaches in Minerva knew that they had a talent on their hands and quickly snapped him up.

 In his very first season, Makan shined, scoring 35 goals in just 13 games for Minerva as they clinched the national crown in the tournament organised by Reliance Foundation Youth Sports.

 One season later, he would again prove to be the talisman as Minerva became champions of the Hero Elite League.
-By then, Makan had already been drafted into their senior set-up with his debut coming at the fag end of the 2017/18 season when he came on as a last-minute substitute.
+By then, Makan had already been drafted into their senior set-up with his debut coming at the final stage of the 2017/18 season when he came on as a last-minute substitute.

 He would have a more telling impact on the I-League a season later, featuring 11 times for the Minerva in 2018/19 season.

 Speaking on his steep rise up the club ladder, the Cristiano Ronaldo fan stated: “I feel it’s a result of hard work and the belief that my coaches and peers have had in me.
 I started doing well in the youth tournaments, but I was never satisfied with them and wanted to make a mark at the senior level.”

 “I was able to do that last season, and now with this move, I feel I have the opportunity to take the next step.
 I get a chance to play with the best in the country as well as against them now.
 I want to give my best for FC Goa and make it to the national team as soon as possible,” he adds.

 The News Mill is now on Telegram.
 Click here to join our channel (@thenewsmill) and stay updated with the latest news from across Northeast India